usc-isi-i2/kgtk/docs/transform/explode.md

-The explode command copies its input file to its output file, exploding one column (normally node2) into seperate columns for esch structured subfield.
+The explode command copies its input file to its output file, exploding one column (normally node2) into separate columns for each structured subfield.
 If a cell in the column being exploded contains a list, that record is optionally expanded into multiple records before explosion, with all other columns copied-as is.